docentYT/openstreetmap-ng/Guide:-Translations.md

 These translations are then transpiled into [i18next JSON v4](https://www.i18next.com/misc/json-format#i18next-json-v4) format for use within the project.

 To add or modify translations that are specific to OpenStreetMap-NG, simply edit the [extra_en.yaml](https://github.com/Zaczero/openstreetmap-ng/blob/main/config/locale/extra_en.yaml) file (english-only).
+When in code, prefer using hard-coded translation strings (no f-strings, no formatting) so it's possible to easily discover all translations using static analysis.

 ## Live Updates